Welcome to the Connecting Kitchen

 A Little Bit About My Story

 For years I’d been trying to find a way to connect with my oldest son.
 Nothing worked.
-We could not spend 5 minutes in a room together (or on the phone) without arguing or shouting until… we started cooking together.
+We could not spend 5 minutes in a room together (or on the phone) without arguing or shouting.
+Well, that all changed when one day we started cooking together.
 I paid him at first because he needed the money, and he begrudgingly agreed.
 But we quickly realized it was fun.
-Too busy chopping, stirring, or mixing to be fighting, anyway.
-The conversation was a little angry at first or non-existent, but eventually it flowed.
+Too busy chopping, stirring or mixing to be fighting, anyway.
+The conversation was a little angry at first or non-existent, but eventually, it flowed.

 The bottom line is when we are cooking together we are spending time together, creating delicious food together, feeling a sense of accomplishment together, tasting and eating the food together, cleaning up together, and celebrating success and laughing at the failures together.
 Before you know it, you have a relationship!
 No pressure, no requirements, just cooking.
-It’s been over a year now and the rewards are bigger than I could have imagined!
+It’s been several years now and the rewards are bigger and better than I could have imagined!

 I still cook with my mom and love every minute!

 Check out our videos for some quick, easy, and tasty meals and see how fun and rewarding it can be to cook with your kids!